ToolPRM: Fine-Grained Inference Scaling of Structured Outputs for Function Calling: Experiments

-We compare our proposed ToolPRM to different sets of baselines from two aspects.
+\paragraph{Baselines.} We compare our proposed ToolPRM to different sets of baselines from two aspects.

-To evaluate the predictive accuracy improvement brought by fine-grained intra-call process supervision, we train two baseline models: outcome reward model (ORM) and coarse-grained process reward model (C-PRM).
-Compared with our ToolPRM, \ie, fine-grained process reward model using all the step labels, they are trained on the same dataset with different choices of step labels: \begin{itemize} \item \textbf{ORM} is trained to discriminate the final result of the entire function calling sequence with \texttt{<TOTAL\_FINISH>}.
+To evaluate the predictive accuracy improvement brought by fine-grained intra-call process supervision, we train two distinct baseline models: outcome reward model (ORM) and coarse-grained process reward model (C-PRM).
+Compared with our ToolPRM, \ie, fine-grained process reward model using all the step labels, these two baselines are trained on the same dataset with different choices of step labels: \begin{itemize}[leftmargin=10pt] \item \textbf{ORM} is trained to discriminate the final result of the entire function-calling sequence with \texttt{<TOTAL\_FINISH>}.
 All the other intermediate step labels are disregarded. \item \textbf{C-PRM} offers a more granular assessment of function call correctness than ORM by considering all the step labels except \texttt{<ARG\_VALUE>}. \end{itemize}

-To evaluate the function calling capabilities, we adopt the following three types of baselines: \begin{itemize} \item \textbf{General Purpose Models.} This group comprises large language models that have not undergone specific finetuning for function calling tasks, nor do they employ the inference scaling strategies.
+To evaluate the function-calling capabilities, we adopt the following three types of baselines: \begin{itemize}[leftmargin=10pt] \item \textbf{General Purpose Models.} This group comprises large language models that have not undergone specific finetuning for function calling tasks, nor do they employ the inference scaling strategies.
 Their performance serves as a baseline representing general capabilities.
 The models include GPT-4o, GPT-4o-mini \cite{openai2024gpt4ocard}, Llama-3.1-8B-Instruct \cite{grattafiori2024llama3herdmodels}, Mistral-Nemo-Instruct \cite{jiang2023mistral7b}, and the Qwen2.5-Instruct series (72B, 32B, 7B, 3B, 1.5B) \cite{qwen2.5}.

 \item \textbf{Function Calling Models}.
 This category includes models that have been specifically designed or finetuned for function calling tasks.
 These models include GRANITE (GRANITE-20B-FUNCTIONCALLING)~\cite{abdelaziz2024granite}, xLAM-fc-r series (7B, 1B)~\cite{liu2024apigen}, OpenFunctions-v2~\cite{patil2023gorillalargelanguagemodel}, and Hammer2.1 series (7B, 3B, 1.5B, 0.5B)~\cite{lin2024hammerrobustfunctioncallingondevice}.